gvwilson/sensibleadventures/bookster/bookster.md

 "Whoa!" she cried, almost sliding past the ledge before her sturdy boots found purchase.
-She grabbed hold of a strangle vine for balance, yanked her arm away before the hungry plant could get a grip on her, and quickstepped along the narrow shelf.
+She grabbed hold of a strangle vine for balance, yanked her arm away before the hungry plant could wrap itself around her, and quickstepped along the narrow shelf.

 Fraederiq slid to a halt two heartbeats behind her.
 A trickle of bloody spit made a dark wet track through the dust on his face.
 "You